So…you want to buy or build a Cajón.

 - Higher density absorbs more lower frequency than higher frequency sound waves.

 In short, wood of lower density tends to produce sounds of lower frequency as the higher frequency sound waves get absorbed.

 You should keep this in mind, if you are looking to purchase or make a cajón that produces sounds of a specific range.

 Best Wood For Cajón

 Maple is known for producing a balanced sound, featuring a bright tone.

 If you are looking for a all purpose cajón, we think you should start with maple.

 A good maple cajón to start with is the Ecolab Vintage Cajón with a Maple wood frontplate, and a Oak body (there are limited sets available, read its details on Amazon here)

 Based on research , Maple is also well known as a sound radiator and has sufficiently high characteristic impedance to act as a reflector for air oscillations in the hollow body.

 Maple Wood Pieces:

-If you are planning to make your own cajón, you can purchase maple wood from Amazon:
+If you are planning to make your own cajón, you can purchase maple wood on Amazon:

 Alternatively, you can check out your local lumber store for more options.

 Common types of wood used to make a cajón

 By now, you’d know that different woods produces different sound properties.

 Here we summarized the properties of common woods that cajón manufacturers use today:

 |Tone Profile||Warm.
 Middle tones.||Higher notes more prominent.
 Generally louder.||All purpose.
 Even tones.|